Azure/autorest.csharp/readme.md

 You can also add multiple element in the attribute and the generator will generate the property in a hierarchy.

-**NOTE: This only works for mgmt plane and HLC models, does not work for DPG models.**
+**NOTE: Introducing extra layers in serialized JSON only works for mgmt plane and HLC models, does not work for DPG models.**

 ``` C#
 public partial class Cat